graygnuorg/sargon/README.md

 * `BINDPWFILE` _filename_

-  Use complete contents of _filename_ as the password for simple authentication.
+  Use the content of _filename_ as the password for simple authentication.
+Note, that the file is read verbatim and is not parsed in any way.
+In particular, beware of trailing newlines.

 * `TLS_CACERT` _filename_